 spices like oregano, basil, and red pepper

 Simmer for about 15 minutes and serve.
-Fresh food doesn’t have to be complicated.
+You don’t need to make this complicated.
 But when you buy store bought pasta sauce, you might be pouring sugar right onto your dinner.

-Dried Fruit – You might choose dried fruit because it sounds like a healthy sweet snack.
-But the crazy thing is that much of the dried fruit on the market is sold with even more added sugar.
+You might choose dried fruit because it sounds like a healthy sweet snack.
+But the crazy thing is that they sell much of the dried fruit on the market with even more added sugar.
 You get sugary dried cranberries or sweetened dried pineapple chunks.
-Make sure to purchase your dried fruit naturally dried without additives.
+So make sure to purchase your dried fruit naturally dried without additives.
 It will have s0 much natural sweetness that you’ll never miss that extra stuff.

 So that is my 15 absolutely painless ways to cut sugar from your diet

-These are 15 ways to take sugar out of your diet where it isn’t needed.
+These are 15 ways to take sugar out of your diet where you don’t need it.
 Save your sugar intake for yummy treats.
 Don’t waste it on foods that you’re eating to be healthy.
 Just a few of these small changes could mean a big difference for your health and your waistline.